rayrajbir2004/Project_2019_Lok_Sabha_Analysis/README.md

 # Analysis of the 2019 Lok Sabha Elections

 ## Overview
 Welcome to my first solo project!
 This repository contains a comprehensive analysis of the 2019 Lok Sabha elections in India.
 The goal of this project is to understand voter behavior, demographic trends, and key factors that influenced the election outcomes.
-By leveraging advanced data analytics and visualization techniques, the project provides insights into the political landscape of India during this pivotal election.
+By leveraging data analytics and visualization techniques, the project provides insights into the political landscape of India during this pivotal election.

 ## Table of Contents
 - [Introduction](#introduction)